Skip to content

 The Problem With Men Dominating Movie Reviewing

-How Much Should You Trust Movie Critics?
+Should You Really Trust Movie Critics?

 On the cover of the book The Outsiders, the author’s name is written as S.E.
 Hinton.
 She thought if consumers knew she was a woman, they’d be less likely to buy and praise her book.
 Therefore, she used her initials to disguise her gender, and the book was a hit.
 Maybe this seems ridiculous or […]Read Post ›